Providing opportunities for medical students to experience life in the country.

-The Wheatbelt Medical Student Immersion Program saw first-year medical students from The University of Notre Dame Australia School of Medicine (Fremantle) and second-year Curtin University Medical School students participate in a four-day placement across several Wheatbelt towns: Bruce Rock, Cunderdin, Kellerberin, Merredin, Narrogin, Southern Cross and Westonia.
+The Wheatbelt Medical Student Immersion Program saw first-year medical students from The University of Notre Dame Australia School of Medicine (Fremantle) and second-year Curtin University Medical School students participate in a four-day placement across eight Wheatbelt towns: Bruce Rock, Cunderdin, Kellerberin, Merredin, Narrogin,

 Steering Committee members

 - Country WA Primary Health Network

 - Wheatbelt East Regional Organisation of Councils (WE-ROC)